"my heart's in the highlands..."

 It's no mystery why so many of the great poets, authors, and artists of our time have been inspired by the Scottish countryside.
 Shakespeare wrote Macbeth enveloped in the dense forest of Dunsinane, Robert Burns penned "My Heart's In The Highlands" as an ode to the country's epic northern landscape, and somewhere in between, J.M.
 Barrie found his Neverland.
 The vistas and atmosphere that sparked their creative genius are truly built of splendor.
 Billion year-old rolling granite peaks give shelter to picturesque villages and otherworldly lakes.
 Sunlight illuminates the rock face and dense fog creeps up along the shore, inviting in a deep sense of contemplation.
 It's as if the past were alive, living and breathing.
-Myth and legend seem more like gospel here, and things you once considered as only belonging to fairy-tale are suddenly very tangible.
-If you're looking for a place to light your own imagination on fire, I think I might know where to send you.
-Second to the right, and straight on till morning, nestled between the Atlantic and the North Sea, you just might get the chance to meet your very own Tinker Bell.
+Myth and legend seem more like gospel here, and things you once considered as only fairy-tale are suddenly tangible as air.

-Take a glade at my gallery below for a peek into the Scottish landscape I so cherish.
+Take a glance at the gallery below for some more shots of the Scottish landscape I've come to so cherish.

 Where the old plain men have rosy faces,

 O to mount again where erst I haunted;